chanqun/TIL/정리/reactor.md

 For example, if the source wraps an HTTP call, a new HTTP request is made for each subscription.

 - A Hot sequence does not start from scratch for each Subscriber.
 Rather, late subscribers receive signals emitted after they subscribed.
-Note, hoewver, that some hot reactive streams can cache or replay the history of emissions totally or partilally.
+Note, however, that some hot reactive streams can cache or replay the history of emissions totally or partially.
 - From a general perspective, a hot sequence can even emit when no subscriber is listening

+## Reactor Core Features

+#### 4.1.
+Flux, an Asynchronous Sequence of 0-N Items

+A Flux<T> is a standard Publisher<T> that represents an asynchronous sequence of 0 toN emitted items, optionally terminated by either a completion signal or an error.
+As in the Reactive Streams spec, these Spec, these three types of signal translate to calls to a downstream Subscriber's onNext, onComplete, and onError methods.

+#### 4.2.
+Mono, an Asynchronous 0-1 Result

+A Mono<T> is a specialized Publisher<T> that one item via the onNext signal then terminates with an onComplete signal (successful Mono, with or without vale), or only emits a signal onError signal (failed Mono)

+#### 4.3 Simple Ways to Create a Flux or Mono and Subscribe to It